muhammadfaizanmukhtar/Cloudera_API/README.md

 **Big Data Analytics:** Leverages the power of big data tools (e.g., Spark, Hive) through APIs.

 **Documentation & Support:** Extensive documentation and professional support from Cloudera.

+**Cons:**

+**Security Concerns:**
+APIs that interact with sensitive data can introduce security risks if not properly managed.
+Misconfigured API access or lack of encryption could lead to vulnerabilities in the system.